How to prepare your website to be a lean mean money making machine

-According to statistics, a large percent of visitors who receive abandoned cart alerts will return and finish their purchase.
+According to statistics, a large percentage of the visitors who receive abandoned cart alerts will return and finish their purchase.
 An effective alert should be personalized and quick.
 Studies show that the success of these alerts drops significantly with time.
-Ensure visitors receive a reminder after a brief amount of time, possibly within 30 minutes of abandonment.
+Make sure that your visitors receive a reminder after a brief amount of time, possibly within 30 minutes of abandonment.
 You can also emphasize urgency by revealing the dropping stock levels.
 This adds a „ticking clock” effect that plays on the customer’s fear of missing out something.

 12. Design is King

-We cannot press enough the significance of good design.
-Make sure your webshop’s image, mirrors the holidays and put out eye candies that center around your top-selling items.
-It goes without saying that all design related task should be prepared in advance.
-A dedicated landing page and a store front highlighting your best-sellers are also must haves.
+We cannot emphasize enough the significance of good design.
+Make sure your webshop’s images mirror the holidays; put out eye candies that are centred around your top-selling items.
+It goes without saying that all design-related task should be prepared in advance.
+A dedicated landing page and a store front highlighting your best-sellers are also must-haves.
 These were just a few samples about adjusting your site to Black Friday and Cyber Monday, as the topic is way too important and extensive to be compressed into one tiny point.

 If you are hungry for more, we’ll have a whole article in the series dedicated to the importance of design!